 - Approx. 1-1.5L cold water (some will evaporate)

 - A saucepan (with a lid) and stove

 - A large jar or bottle to store the decoction

 - Add anywhere from a few tablespoons to ½ cup of dried herb/s into your saucepan.
-You may wish to start with a smaller amount, and increase over time as you get used to the taste, and dependant on herb used.
+You may wish to start with a smaller amount and increase over time as you get used to the taste, and depending on the herb used.
 For extra sweetness, you can also experiment with adding a few tsp of liquorice root.
 Note: you may also wish to grind herbs in a pestle and mortar to increase surface area and therefore extraction.

-- Add 1-1.5L of cold water and cover saucepan with a lid.
-Bring to the boil, then turn down to simmer for 15-40 minutes (depending on herb and desired strength).
+- Add 1-1.5L of cold water and cover the saucepan with a lid.
+Bring to the boil, then turn down to simmer for 15-40 minutes (depending on the herb and desired strength).

 - Remove from heat and let cool to drinking temperature (keep lid on).
 Strain out the herbs, and bottle the liquid.
 This will keep in the fridge for 3-4 days.

 To consume, drink 1-4 cups per day.
 You can drink your decoction cold, or mix 50:50 with boiling water to have as a warm drink.
 You can sweeten with honey, or even add a pinch of salt.
 Some decoctions pair nicely with sparkling water or milk/plant-based milk too!